theblazehen/vramblk/README.md

 # VRAM Block Device

-A Rust application that uses OpenCL to allocate GPU memory and exposes it as a block device using a NBD server implementation.
+A Rust application that uses OpenCL to allocate GPU memory and exposes it as a block device using either an NBD server or a ublk userspace block device (libublk).

 ---